We would welcome your views on our new website and invite you to participate in a brief survey when you've finished using our website.

 We will also discuss with you whether any further diagnostic tests, such as scans or blood tests, are needed.
 Any additional costs will be discussed before further tests are carried out.

 We've tried to make your experience with us as easy and relaxed as possible.

 For more information on visiting hours, our food, what to pack if you're staying with us, parking and all those other important practicalities, please visit our patient information pages.

 Our dedicated team will also give you tailored advice to follow in the run up to your visit.

-Stabilisation can be performed arthroscopically and involves fixing the rim of the joint with absorbable tacks.
-But for more unstable shoulders open surgery may be required.
+Stabilisation can be performed arthroscopically and involves fixing the rim of the shoulder joint with absorbable tacks.
+For more unstable shoulders, open surgery may be required.

 Open surgery is performed through a 5-10 cm incision on the front of the shoulder and the rim can be reattached as well as tightening the loose tissue at the front of the joint, which has been stretched by the recurrent dislocations.

 Arthroscopic stabilisation can be performed as a day case or overnight stay, whereas open surgery will require a one to two night stay in hospital.

 After surgery your arm will be placed on a special sling, which holds your arm close to your body.
 You will need this for four weeks.